-Placement and Proficiency Testing
+Placement and Proficiency Testing COURSE PLACEMENT

-COURSE PLACEMENT

 Students will be advised into particular courses on the basis of ACT scores.
 Courses where minimum ACT requirements are necessary include: Composition I, Composition II, and College Algebra.
-Additional courses may be required which include: College Algebra with Integrated Review, University Study Strategies, Critical Thinking Strategies, and Reading Strategies.
+Additional courses may be required which include: Prep for College Algebra, University Study Strategies, Critical Thinking Strategies, and Reading Strategies.